isomerpages/moe-peitongpri/_school-information/School Services.md

-School uniform and PE attire are available for purchase at the school bookshop from 2pm - 4pm on school days.
+School uniform and PE attire are available for purchase at the school bookshop from 2.00 pm - 4.00 pm on school days.

 ## School Student Care (Primary)